How COVID school, screens, stress impacts kids - News 24

 That can mean taking a moment to talk about the picture your child just drew, or breaking from work to help with a question about school.

-This depends on a few variables.
-In-person school is optimal, but children who are buffered by the presence of supportive caregivers at home and access to technology will likely fare well.
+That depends on a few variables.
+In-person school is optimal, but children who have supportive caregivers at home and access to technology will likely fare well.

 Experts are, however, worried about certain populations – especially low-income kids.
 Fisher pointed to data showing that during a normal school year, students of all income groups progress at a relatively similar rate.
 But achievement gaps widen over the summer, in part because poorer children have less access to enrichment opportunities and are more likely to experience instability.

-« It’s different if you can’t get access to a WiFi hotspot, it’s different if you have six kids, or three kids, or two kids who are fighting over one tablet and a parent that needs it as well, » Fisher said.
+« It’s different if you can’t get access to a WiFi hotspot.
+It’s different if you have six kids or three kids or two kids who are fighting over one tablet and a parent who needs it as well, » Fisher said.

 COVID-19 and day care: The pandemic means more preschool-age kids won’t be ready for kindergarten